Interest Accrual#

 -

 Interest is not updated every block.
-The scale factor is recalculated on each state-changing transaction (deposit, borrow, repay, repay_interest, withdraw, collect_fees, re_settle) using elapsed seconds from Solana's clock.
+The scale factor is recalculated on each state-changing transaction (deposit, borrow, repay, repay_interest, withdraw, collect_fees, re_settle, force_close_position) using elapsed seconds from Solana's clock.
 Elapsed time is split into whole days (compounded via exponentiation) and remaining seconds (linear).
-This produces deterministic daily compounding — the result is the same regardless of how often transactions occur. ↩
+This makes accrual deterministic within a given elapsed interval, but cross-day compounding still depends on when accrual events occur. ↩